biopython/biopython.github.io/wiki/Building_a_release.md

     drevil:~tmp1/> cd biopython-1.78
     ```

-    Check to make sure it includes the Tutorial PDF file under Doc
+    Check to make sure it includes the documentation PDF file under Doc

 14. make sure I can build and test it